Peanut butter: the rocket pocket of sport nutrition

 peanut butter (without added sugar) doesn't significantly affect blood sugar levels.

-Thus, people with diabetes may find it a good choice as a nutritious food.
+Thus, people with diabetes may find it a good choice as a nutritious food. - As a means to increase daily unsaturated fat intake, which is anti-inflammatory,

 stabilizes heart rhythms, and improves cholesterol levels